tkaal/demo-webapp/README.md

 - Hosts defined in **webapp** host group must have pip3 installed
 - The host that is used for running the playbook must have **community.docker** version 3.7.0 ansible collection installed.
 This is needed for Docker compose V2 Ansible module.
 The ansible package installation often comes with an older version of **community.docker** collection, but the version can be upgraded with command
     ```
-    ansible-galaxy collection install community.docker
+    ansible-galaxy collection install community.docker --upgrade
     ```
 - The configured user for **webapp** hosts must have necessary permissions for executing docker commands.
 If no user is explicitly defined for **webapp** hosts, then Ansible will use the user that is executing the playbook by default.

 #### Preparations
 Before the playbook can be executed, following preparations need to be done:

-- The prepared variable files in ./ansible/group_vars are using Ansible Vault for storing sensitive data.
+- The prepared variable files in **./ansible/group_vars** are using Ansible Vault for storing sensitive data.
 If you also wish to use Ansible Vault, create Vault password file **~/.ansible/vault_password** (defined in **./ansible/ansible.cfg**).
 Local testing can be done without encrypted secrets as well, so feel free to skip the encryption part and define plaintext values for the variables described in the next step.
 - Generate encrypted values for variables **localhost_become_password** (this is the password for localhost user running the playbook, needed for executing some tasks with root permissions), **webapp_pg_user** (this username will be used for creating a database user for webapp) and **webapp_pg_secret** (password for webapp database user) with command:
     ```
     ansible-vault --vault-password-file ~/.ansible/vault_password encrypt_string '<string_to_encrypt>' --name '<string_name_of_variable>'